lado-saha/Pageman/README.md

  * In summary for a given page, it gets the pfn and uses it as an index to set the number of pages allocated */ extern void set_nr_pages_metadata(struct page *page, unsigned short nr_pages);

+/*
+ * We make the original make_alloc_exact function to become an `extern function` to avoid double declaration
+ * We also must change the definition of this function in the file */ extern void *make_alloc_exact(unsigned long addr, unsigned int order, size_t size);

 ....
 ```